 The story of Mashpi Lodge, a luxury nature lodge, begins in 2001, when businessman and former mayor of Quito Roque Sevilla decided to purchase a section of the Ecuadorian Chocó forest.
 Years before his first forays into tourism, his aim was purely to protect this area of astounding biodiversity, after years of deforestation and exploitation for goldmining threatened its unique and curious creatures.

 For almost a decade, Sevilla continued his conservation efforts on the private reserve, enraptured by the wildlife and ecosystems that were revealed to him: the electric blue butterflies, the night-time frog chorus, and the strange interactions between water, vapour, clouds and rain.

 It was this beauty and wonder that convinced him that he needed to share it with as many people as possible, and set out to create a lodge to allow for a new understanding of the forest.

 “We want to awaken their curiosity and imagination.
 We want to put them in close contact with this biodiverse world, through the forest trails with their trees, plants, animals, insects, feeling the rushing water of its rivulets and waterfalls as well as the incessant motion of the clouds,” he explains.

-An area deforested by a logging concession was chosen for the new hotel with the lodge itself to be built on the site of the old sawmill, meaning that not a single tree was cut down in the construction process.
+An area deforested by a logging concession was chosen for the new hotel in the rainforest with the lodge itself to be built on the site of the old sawmill, meaning that not a single tree was cut down in the construction process.
 What’s more, much of the structure was preassembled in Quito, minimizing the environmental impact on the forest.
 The industrial hum of its past would be replaced with birdsong and the stream of vehicles with animals roaming their natural habitat.

 View the transformation from deforested land to ecolodge